 This helps explain the huge differences both lyrically and compositionally from their debut Dream.
 Jones credits previous producer Sir Mix A Lot with introducing him to professional songwriting and eventually moving him ahead to better compositions.
-It was co-crafting the sophomore release with Barrett Martin (Mad Season, Screaming Trees, Tuatara) and Jack Endino (Nirvana, Soundgarden, The Gits) that elevated him to a musical level to match the seriousness of the song topics.
+It was co-crafting the sophomore release with producer, Barrett Martin (Mad Season, Screaming Trees, Tuatara) and mixing deity Jack Endino (Nirvana, Soundgarden, The Gits) that elevated him to a musical level to match the seriousness of the song topics.

 “I grew up in Seattle so I knew Jack Endino and Barrett Martin were Seattle Rock gods,” Ayron says.
 After he released Dream he sought out Jack to ask if he would be interested in recording his next album.
 In doing so he ended up recording a project with Martin and a band Barrett played in called The Levee Walkers.
 The Seattle super group is based on the Mad Season creative template, but has five different singers from around the world replacing Layne Satley — which included Jones.
 Barrett had also listened to Jones’ previous record and loved what he had done.
 He offered to record Audio Paint Job and Jones went for it.
 “Luckily for me he was best friends with Jack, who ended up doing the mixes.”